obieh/Auto-Scaling-ALB/README.md

 ![](./img/Pasted%20image%20(48).png)

 12. Head back to the policy page to complete the policy.
 Set Policy type to "simple scaling", add a name, then select the cloudwatch alrm you created(lowCPU).
-Set action to remove and number 2.
+Set action to remove and number to 2.
 Now click create.

 ![](./img/Pasted%20image%20(49).png)